 Truth-be-told, I found myself quite jealous of the visitors for a few reasons.

 The lounge is compact, but not poky, and well decorated.
 It feels modern and upbeat without trying too hard.
 It was very clean and offered a range of comfortable areas to sit, eat and work.

 The food was nothing out of the ordinary, the classic diabetes-inducing selection of pastries, cakes and cereals, but a really nice touch was that they were serving hot bacon breakfast rolls.
 The food over in the Terraces lounge was fine but nothing was hot and nothing was that fresh.

 The lounge had a self-service coffee machine (very similar to the one offered in the Terraces Lounge) and a well stocked bar complete with a member of staff to pour you a drink.
 Alcohol is free except for premium spirits, champagne and prosecco.

 Any drawbacks (other than having to pay for the booze)?

 Not really – except that every time I have visited this lounge it has been busy.
 Not bursting at the seams, but you’d possibly struggle to get seats in a group of more than four.
 This is probably not an issue if you’re travelling solo or as a couple but I have heard stories of families being denied access when the lounge was too busy.”

 Thanks John.
-If you want to book entry for cash, you can do so via the Lounge Pass website here.
+If you want to book entry for cash, you can do so via this page of the Manchester Airport website here.